MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cdn-options.md

 - A customer-owned instance of Azure Front Door (for increased control and additional security features)
 - An external CDN service

-All three CDN implementation options deliver only custom domain dynamic HTML content.
+All three CDN implementation options deliver only dynamic HTML content from custom domains.
 Commerce automatically handles all JavaScript, Cascading Style Sheets (CSS), images, video, and other static content through Microsoft-managed CDNs.
 The option that you choose determines the operational capabilities, control capabilities, and additional security capabilities that are available.

 The following illustration shows an overview of the Commerce architecture.